-Lotus root soup can be taken any time of the year but this slow-cooked Chinese soup is commonly served during Chinese New Year for its auspicious significance.
+Lotus root soup can be boiled any time of the year but this slow-cooked Chinese soup is commonly served during Chinese New Year for its auspicious significance.
 Lotus roots signify abundance while peanuts signify wealth.
 Put together, this soup literally means prosperity in abundance every year.
-Just like many other ‘lou foh tong’ or slow cooked Chinese soups, it has the ability to nourish the body.
+Just like many other ‘lou foh tong’ or slow cooked Chinese soups, it is nourishing to the body.

-Cut the sides of the lotus root and wash lotus root throughly.
+Cut the sides of the lotus roots and wash them throughly.
 Sometimes, dirt might get caught in the rhizomes.
 Remove skin from the lotus shoots and throughly clean them before cooking.

 Chinese slow-cooked soups are said to be beneficial for health.
-When it comes to slow-cooked lotus root soup, it is drank to improve the ‘yin’ in the body.
-According to traditional Chinese medicine, a healthy body needs to be balanced in yin and yang.
+When it comes to slow-cooked lotus root soup, it is taken to improve the ‘yin’ in the body.
+According to traditional Chinese medicine beliefs, a healthy body needs to be balanced in yin and yang.
 Therefore, when the body is ‘heaty’ or imbalanced with too much ‘yang’, food with cooling properties should be consumed and lotus root is one of them.

-The skin of peanuts do not need to be removed as it will give a nice colour to the soup.
-If you prefer a clearer soup, you may remove the skin of some peanuts.
-You may also soak peanuts overnight or simmer the peanuts over low heat for 30 minutes to get rid of the colour from the peanut skin.
+The skins of the peanuts do not need to be removed as they will give a nice colour to the soup.
+However, if you prefer a clearer soup, you may remove some of the skins.
+You may also soak peanuts overnight or simmer the peanuts over low heat for 30 minutes to get rid of the colour from the skins.

-If you do not have dried squid, skip it.
-As for the base, pork is often used but you can substitute with chicken meat or anchovies.
+If you do not have dried squid, just omit it.
+As for the base, pork is often used but you can substitute it with chicken meat or anchovies.